 Investment mandate for CEO of Norges Bank Investment Management

 The Investment Mandate incorporates applicable investment provisions from the Management Mandate for the Government Pension Fund Global, issued by the Ministry of Finance.
-These provisions are quoted below and marked in Italic.
+These provisions are quoted below and marked in Italic and highlighted in grey in this document.
 In the case of inconsistencies between the Investment Mandate and the Management Mandate the latter will prevail.

 1. MANAGEMENT ASSIGNMENT

 The Bank shall make investment decisions and exercise ownership rights independently of the Ministry.

 The Bank shall seek to achieve the highest possible return after costs measured in the investment portfolio’s currency basket, see Ministry Mandate section 4-2 first paragraph, and within the applicable management framework.

 NBIM CEO is through this investment mandate (“the Investment Mandate”) granted the responsibility for management of the Government Pension Fund Global (the Fund” or the “investment portfolio”).

 The Fund shall be managed subject to the constraints set out below and in accordance with the Executive Board’s principles for risk management and responsible investments laid down for the management of the Fund and in accordance with the strategy plan.

 Advice may be provided on the initiative of the Bank or on request from the Ministry.